nchun003/gitlearn/docs/analyzedata.md

 The `analyzedata.sh` script is an analysis tool that checks each student's homework submissions.
-It gathers data from his/her `git log` and compiles a graph from it to see how long he/she has been working.
+It gathers data from their `git log` and compiles a graph from it to see how long they have been working.
-It also collects a sum of commits he/she made to the assignment.
+It also collects a sum of commits they made to the assignment.